About us

 Our impact

 The Bangor University Welsh-English bilingual communicative development inventory (BU WEB-CDI) is a questionnaire that caregivers can fill in to tell us about a child’s language and communicative development.
-Led By Prof. Debbie Mills, the Bangor University WEB-CDI was developed expressly to meet a local need for suitable early years bilingual language assessment tools, and in response to a number of Welsh Government agendas (e.g., Talk with me: Speech language and communication delivery plan).
+The BU WEB-CDI was developed expressly to meet a local need for suitable early years bilingual language assessment tools, and in response to a number of Welsh Government agendas (e.g., Talk with me: Speech language and communication delivery plan).
 A recent report commissioned by the Welsh Government identified the WEB-CDI as one of only two tools currently suitable for screening early language development in Welsh-English speaking children.
 The second tool identified, the UK Bilingual Toddlers Assessment Tool (UKBTAT), uses Bangor University WEB-CDI data.
 You can find out more about the BU WEB-CDI here.

 The Department of Psychology at Bangor University houses high-spec eye-tracking, audiology, EEG, TMS, fNIRS and fMRI research facilities, as well as supercomputing resources.